sharduul/chalk/_posts/2016-12-7-javascript-closures-made-super-easy.md

 ---
 layout: post
 title: "JavaScript closures made super easy"
 description: "How does JavaScript Closures work?
-Super simplified and a fun explanation of JavaScript Closures.
+Super simplified and a fun explanation of JavaScript Closures with examples.
 JavaScript scopes and closure explained."
 tags: [javascript, the-what-series]
 ---

 {% include image.html path="closure.jpg" path-detail="closure.jpg" alt="closures" %}

-This post is aimed towards explaining the most misunderstood concept in JavaScript- Closures.
+This post is aimed towards explaining the most misunderstood concept in JavaScript- Closures using super simple examples.
 In the simplest way possible!

 You may have come across various definitions of Closures like: